 Not a war of extermination.
 A bad divorce that escalated.

-Three structural principles that define the axis more precisely.
+Structural principles that define the axis more precisely.

 The grid as a diagnostic tool.
 Observable now.